loferris/artificer/docs/internal/PYTHON_STRATEGY_SUMMARY.md

 ## Overview

-This document summarizes the complete Python strategy for the AI Workflow Engine, combining both the extraction of TypeScript components to Python and the development of a Python SDK for API clients.
+This document summarizes the complete Python strategy for the Artificer, combining both the extraction of TypeScript components to Python and the development of a Python SDK for API clients.

 ### Related Documents